subsub-eth/subsub-contracts/README.md

 # CreateZ Contracts

-CreateZ is permissionless, flexible crypto subscription system that is a building block for larger applications and communities.
+CreateZ is a permissionless, flexible crypto subscription system that is a building block for larger applications and communities.

 It allows creators, companies, and whoever wants to collect crypto funds over a